-5. Ensure the information provided in the report and schedules is consistent
+5. Ensure the information provided in the report and schedules is true and complete

-Filers should verify that the information included in the report and schedules is accurate and consistent.
+Filers should verify that the information included in the report and schedules is true and, to the extent required, complete.
 In particular, filers should verify the following:

-- The information provided in Item 7 about the distribution date, number and type of securities distributed, total dollar amount of securities distributed, number of purchasers in each jurisdiction and prospectus exemptions relied on, must reconcile with the information provided in Schedule 1. - The identities of persons compensated provided in Item 8 must reconcile with the information provided in Schedule 1 about the persons compensated for each purchaser. - The information about directors, executive officers and promoters provided in Item 9 must reconcile with the information provided in Schedule 2.
+- The information provided in Item 7 about the distribution date, number and type of securities distributed, total dollar amount of securities distributed, number of unique purchasers in each jurisdiction and prospectus exemptions relied on, must reconcile with the information provided in Schedule 1. - The identities of persons compensated provided in Item 8 must reconcile with the information provided in Schedule 1 about the persons compensated for each purchaser. - Ensure that all appropriate columns in Schedule 1 that relate to use of the following prospectus exemptions are completed: - o section 2.3 [Accredited investor], - o section 2.5 [Friends, family and business associates], or - o subsection 2.9(2) or 2.9(2.1) [Offering memorandum] and the purchaser is an "eligible investor". - The information about directors, executive officers and promoters provided in Item 9 must reconcile with the information provided in Schedule 2.

-6. Correctly identify the total number of purchasers
+6. Correctly identify the total number of unique purchasers

 The table in Item 7(f) requires the total number of unique purchasers to which the issuer distributed securities.
 To determine the total number of unique purchasers, the filer should count each purchaser only once, regardless of whether the issuer distributed different types of securities to that purchaser, on different dates, and/or relied on multiple prospectus exemptions for such distributions.
+See Question 15 in Annex 3 for further guidance on counting unique purchasers.